-Example: Ms. A applied for TANF.
-She has a joint bank account with her mother.
+Example: Ms. A applied for GA.
+She has a joint bank account with her sister.
 The balance of the account is $1,000.
-The bank account is available to Ms. A. Use the entire amount of the $1,000 bank account when determining Ms. A's TANF eligibility.
+The bank account is available to Ms. A. Use the entire amount of the $1,000 bank account when

-When a client has an available nonexempt joint asset, take the following actions:
+When a client has an available nonexempt joint asset:

-- (FCRC) Explain to the client how the joint asset is used when determining eligibility:
+- (FCRC) Explain to the client that the entire asset is used when determining eligibility.

 - (Client) Claims that all or part of the asset does not belong to them.

-- (FCRC) Request that the client complete Form 2666, Statement of Ownership of Joint Assets.
+- (FCRC) Ask the client to complete HFS 2666, Statement of Ownership of Joint Assets.

-- (FCRC) Request that the other owner(s) provide a supporting statement explaining why the client's name is on the asset and who makes deposits or payments and withdrawals.
-The joint owner can complete a Form 2666 for this purpose.
+- (FCRC) Ask the other owner(s) to provide a statement explaining why the client's name is on the asset and who makes deposits or payments and withdrawals.
+The joint owner can complete a HFS 2666 for this purpose.

-If the client claims that their name has been removed from the asset, or their access restricted, require that they provide proof of their claim.
+If the client claims that their name has been removed from the asset, or their access restricted, they must provide proof of their claim.